Last Updated on May 17, 2023 by Matt

 - Two, some companies restrict their scooters to work only with official, brand-approved parts, so there is no guarantee that the scooter will work without its factory-set controller

-- Step 3: Disconnect the controller by unplugging all of the wires – unlike in the previous method, where you would only need to unplug the speed limit wire, here you must unplug all of the wires and completely disconnect the controller from the scooter so you can remove it.
+- Step 3: Disconnect the controller by unplugging all of the wires – unplug all of the wires and completely disconnect the controller from the scooter so you can remove it.

 - Step 4: Install the new controller – once you’ve disconnected and removed the old controller, it’s time to connect the new one.
 Plug all of the wires (remember, the new controller should come without a white speed limit wire) into the designated ports, matching the colors of each wire with each port.

-- Step 5: Put everything back in place – just like in the previous method, when all is set, put the new controller back where the old one was and close the scooter up.
+- Step 5: Put everything back in place – put the new controller back where the old one was and close the scooter up.

 Possible problems with removing the speed limiter from your scooter

-As we already mentioned, removing the speed limiter from your scooter in any way comes with some great dangers and may even cause some serious consequences.
+As previously mentioned, removing the speed limiter from your scooter can be highly risky and lead to serious consequences.

 Damaging the scooter beyond repair